Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 1. Run the requirements.txt to install the needed dependencies via **pip install -r ./requirements.txt**
 2. Rename the file **.sample_env** as **.env**
 3. Replace the following values in your **.env** file as such:
-   - **HOST:** Replace this with your Azure AI Service's Content Understanding endpoint.
+   - **HOST:** Replace this with your Azure AI Service's AI Foundry endpoint.
 Be sure to remove the "/" at the end.
        - Ex: "https://user422.services.ai.azure.com"
          <img width="965" alt="image" src="https://github.com/user-attachments/assets/8eb64823-a55e-4a30-a50e-db6921537126" />
          <img width="605" alt="image" src="https://github.com/user-attachments/assets/ffd92606-dee1-48bc-a37d-5f1fe34cb52c" />